 Early Notables of the Paddersent family (pre 1700)

 Notable amongst the Clan

-, Bishop of Edinburgh...
-Another 26 words (2 lines of text) are included under the topic Early Paddersent Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Paddersent Notables in all our PDF Extended History products and printed products wherever possible.